 Encryption offers protection by scrambling data, so only the owner of the key or password can read the data.
 This protects the confidentiality of the data so that if an unauthorized person gained access to the storage device or service, they would be unable to see the data.
 It also protects the integrity of the data so that it cannot be tampered with without the owner knowing it.

 VPN: A VPN scrambles data as it is transmitted between your mobile device and a server.
 This allows you to access sensitive data securely stored on a remote server.
-UVa offers three types of VPNs for accessing UVa resources: the UVaAnywhere VPN, the UVa More Secure Network (MSN), and the Joint VPN.
+UVa offers three types of VPNs for accessing UVa resources: the UVaAnywhere VPN, the UVa More Secure Network (MSN), and the High Security VPN.

 - UVaAnywhere VPN: Provides an off-Grounds connection to resources that normally require you to be on Grounds to use them such as Library resources, the UVA Home Directory Service, the Exchange Server, servers restricted by departments, etc. It provides an on-Grounds IP address for all applications on your computer, thereby protecting all network traffic, whether or not it is Web-based, between your machine and the UVa network.